 - 1. There shall be a verifiable predator threat to goats/sheep. - 2.
 Predators shall be classified as invasive species by the relevant authority.
 Endemic predator species shall not be eligible for the application of this calibration. - 3.
 The decision to use poison shall be taken on a landscape or regional level and involve expert input from an external body such as Landcare Australia. - 4.
 Anti-coagulant poisons or cholecalciferol shall not be used. - 5.
-Poison baiting shall take place over set, targeted periods only -it shall not occur continuously.

-Calibration 2 28 Use of Poison Baiting for Predator Control 6.
-The fa minim rm shall have a written predator management plan with the following components at a num: a.
-Detailed explanation of the predator issue, b.
-Predator control proposal establishing the responsible person for every action, when it shall be executed, and where it will be implemented. c.
-Alternative methods of control that conform to the RWS, e.g. shooting individual predators, or use of CO2 traps, including reasons why they are inadequate for the farm's situation. d.
-Integrated approach analysis considering other predator species that could increase in number if the target predator population is reduced. fencir 7.
-The farm shall have attempted at least two non-lethal control methods (e.g. predator-proof fencing, light or sound deterrents, livestock guardian dogs) before considering the poison bait option. preda 8.
-Monitoring shall take place before and after poison bait is used to first determine where invasive predators are active and secondly to determine the success of the baiting program.
-Records shall be kept.
-9. The position of baits shall be marked and any undated baits removed at the end of the baiting period.
-10. Poison bait shall be distributed so as to avoid non-target wildlife being harmed by primary or secondary poisoning.
-11. Signs shall be placed all around the property, especially on their boundary to ensure all neighbors and visitors are aware poisoning is conducted on the property.
-12. All bait (including that which is unused or uneaten) shall be used and disposed of according to product label requirements.
-13. Fumiç 13.
+Poison baiting shall take place over set, targeted periods only -it shall not occur continuously. - 6.
+The farm shall have a written predator management plan with the following components at a minimum: - a.
+Detailed explanation of the predator issue, - b.
+Predator control proposal establishing the responsible person for every action, when it shall be executed, and where it will be implemented. - Alternative methods of control that conform to the RWS, e.g. shooting individual predators, or use of CO2 traps, including reasons why they are inadequate for the farm's situation. - d.
+Integrated approach analysis considering other predator species that could increase in number if the target predator population is reduced. - 7.
+The farm shall have attempted at least two non-lethal control methods (e.g. predator-proof fencing, light or sound deterrents, livestock guardian dogs) before considering the poison bait option.

+Calibration 228 Use of Poison Baiting for Predator Control

+- 8. Monitoring shall take place before and after poison bait is used to first determine where invasive predators are active and secondly to determine the success of the baiting program.
+Records shall be kept. - 9.
+The position of baits shall be marked and any undated baits removed at the end of the baiting period. - 10.
+Poison bait shall be distributed so as to avoid non-target wildlife being harmed by primary or secondary poisoning. - 11.
+Signs shall be placed all around the property, especially on their boundary to ensure all neighbors and visitors are aware poisoning is conducted on the property. - 12.
+All bait (including that which is unused or uneaten) shall be used and disposed of according to product label requirements. - 13.
 Fumigating dens with carbon monoxide is not an acceptable activity under this exemption.
-Conformity a nd Issue Date: 2023.05.31 Status: Issued

-Calibration 227 Darkness Period for Ducks References: RDS-101-V3.0 (AW2.7)
+Calibration 227 Darkness Period for Ducks Callulation // I LIGINIESS FELIUU IUI IJUUNS

+References: RDS-101-V3.0 (AW2.7)

-Ducks are primarily raised for meat with down a secondary consideration.
+Situation: Ducks are primarily raised for meat with down a secondary consideration.
 Companies worldwide are working with different criteria when providing a mandatory darkness period to ducks, depending on the country of operation and the standard(s) prevailing within the farmed duck industry of each country.
 The RDS criteria differ from some of these standards.
 Textile Exchange identified the benefit of updating the RDS with the most common practice.